Hanken International Talent™

 Hanken International Talent™ is a part of a #TalentBoost ecosystem, a larger inter-university and inter-city cooperation project “International talents accelerating growth” which helps universities and cities to build exposure of Helsinki region as an employer city brand and maximize exposure of international talents to their potential employers.

-Hanken supports you throughout your studies to explore Finnish working life and kick-start your career in Finland:
+Hanken community supports you throughout your studies to explore Finnish working life and kick-start your career in Finland:

 Advanced internship on Master's level